Plant-Net/MOnSTER_PROMOCA/README.md

 dataset and if they are more present in the positive dataset compared to the negative one.

-### Demo
-In the folder MOnSTER/demo a demo is available step by step.

 ## About PRO-MOCA
 PRO-MOCA (PROtein-MOtif Characteristics Aligner) is an aligner of motif sequences.